MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/mediationserverlegposition-element-sdn-interface-2-1-1.md

 - xml
 ---

-# MediationServerLegPosition element (ConnectionInfoType complexType) (Lync SDN Interface 2.1.1)
+# MediationServerLegPosition element

+(ConnectionInfoType complexType) (Lync SDN Interface 2.1.1)

 Indicates whether the call was incoming to a mediation server or outgoing from the medation server.
 It is provided only in QualityUpdate events.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information